-Veterinary Surgery at Cumberland Animal Clinic
+Veterinary Surgery for Cats & Dogs at Cumberland Animal Clinic

 We offer a wide range of surgical procedures for cats and dogs at our Smyrna clinic, using stringent surgical protocols.

 During surgery, your pet will have a dedicated nurse responsible for administering anesthesia and continuously monitoring your pet's vital signs using electronic patient monitoring equipment.

 After surgery, we will continue to monitor your pet until it is safe for them to go home.
 We will also provide the appropriate pain management for your companion and provide you with detailed instructions to continue their care at home.

 What to Expect from Pet Surgery